wrijugh/python-for-kids/00-anIntro.md

 ## In memory of

 I am a son of a legendary teacher who has many fan following.
-I wanted to dedicate this to my Dad.
+I wanted to dedicate this to my Dad Mr. Debajyoti Ghosh.
+He was an unparalled teacher with many amazing students.

 ## Disclaimer

 As a parent/guardian please decide if you kid is ready for it.
 Check with [code.org](http://code.org) if your kid has a natural interest.
 I would highly recommend you decide on this aspect.
+Your kids' interest matter.
+May be your kid is destined to become greatest Painert or Pop Singer.
+So please give this a chance.

 ### Contact